1992–93 Connecticut Huskies men's basketball team

 The 1992–93 Connecticut Huskies men's basketball team represented the University of Connecticut in the 1992–93 collegiate men's basketball season.
 The Huskies completed the season with a 15–13 overall record.
 The Huskies were members of the Big East Conference where they finished with a 9–9 record.
-They made it to the First Round in the 1993 National Invitation Tournament.
+UConn lost in the First Round of the 1993 National Invitation Tournament to Jackson State 90–88 in overtime.

 The Huskies played their home games at Harry A. Gampel Pavilion in Storrs, Connecticut and the Hartford Civic Center in Hartford, Connecticut, and they were led by seventh-year head coach Jim Calhoun.